stefanocoretta/grni-vitality/README.md

-# Assessing the vitality of Gallo-Italian (Romance)
+# Assessing the vitality of Gallo-Romance of Northern Italy

 Welcome!